 To make matters worse, this isn’t the first time the term CaaS has been used – and it hasn’t always referred to the same concept.
 It has previously been used as an acronym for “Containers as a Service,” “Communications as a Service,” and numerous other things.
 There’s also debate about whether or not CaaS implies a cloud-based infrastructure or if it’s simply referring to a services-based architecture.

 Developers typically love this approach.
 It’s conceptually simple, efficient, and can be easily scaled to any channel, including the Internet of Things (IoT).
 And it allows them to focus on developing new front-end frameworks.
-However, all is not as easy for marketers and merchandizers.
+However, it is not as easy for marketers and merchandisers.